Domwaffel/Domwaffel.github.io/README.md

 # dmeurer.github.io
 This my own website.
-Here i learn web development, css and Javascript.
-But feel free to commit.
+Im learning JavaScript with some P5.js programms.

+And you can find a lot of other procets as well.